ChristopherGarcia1506/SiteSync/system/wk02hardware.md

 ### Expenditures since previous report
 No money was spent since previous report.
 ### Planned future expenses
 Since fourth sensor is being worked on.
-Future expenses might occur.
+Future expenses will occur because we need to order new sensor, cables, screws for it.